Ragdoll Cat Breed

 Since the Ragdoll breed joined major registries such as the Cat Fancier’s Association and the International Cat Association, the breed has continued to gain popularity worldwide.

 A Ragdoll falls into one of four categories based on their coat type: traditional, mink, sepia, or solid.
-However, most people do not consider mink, sepia, or solid Ragdolls to be true Ragdolls, since they do not follow the standard.
+However, many people do not consider mink, sepia, or solid Ragdolls to be true Ragdolls, since they do not follow the standard set by the major cat association.

 According to the Ragdoll breed standard, a Ragdoll is a pointed cat with blue eyes.
 Traditional Ragdolls are born in a variety of different standard colors.

-At Pearl’s Ragdolls, I have kittens available for adoption only in the traditional standard colors.
+At Pearl’s Ragdolls, I have kittens available for adoption only in the traditional standard colors accepted by CFA listed below.
 My current breeding plan can produce seal and blue colored kittens.
+However, I hope to be able to produce Ragdolls of each of the standard colors in the future.

 Seal ♥ Blue ♥ Chocolate ♥ Lilac ♥ Red ♥ Cream